kvesel/zipbrk/README.md

 **--zero-uncompressed**

-In the event that a provider does not permit the transmission or storage of zip files (e.g. GMail, et al.) then the zip file signature can be changed to fool zip processors into assuming the file is not in zip format.
-The signature can then be changed back once it is received by the end-point.
+In the event that a provider does not permit the transmission or storage of zip files (e.g. GMail, et al.), the zip file signature can be changed to fool zip processors into assuming the file is not in zip format.
+The signature can then be changed back once it's received by the end-point.

 **--signature-spoof**